bfidatadigipres/dpx_encoding/README.md

 ## DPX Automation preservation encoding scripts

 This folder contains the RAWcooked encoding and TAR preservation scripts used for the DPX Automation workflows at the British Film Institute National Archive.
 We're sharing them under the MIT licence.
 These scripts have been recently redeveloped and as such there are a few untested features within the code - these will be updated as testing continues.
 Please bare this in mind if you test any sections of code.
-Please create a safe environment to use this code separated from preservation critical files.
+Please create a safe environment to use this code separate from preservation critical files.
 All comments and feedback welcome.

 ### Overview
+These bash shell scripts are not designed to be run from the command line, but from crontab scheduling.
+As a result there is no built in help command, so please refer to this README and the script itself for information about the functionality.

-These bash shell scripts begin with assessment of DPX sequences placed into dpx_to_assess folder, and then separates them into a RAWcooked encoding or TAR script wrapping path depending on a MediaConch policy review success (RAWcooked) or failure (to TAR path).
+The first script assesses a DPX sequences placed into dpx_to_assess folder, and then separates it into a RAWcooked encoding or TAR script wrapping path depending on a MediaConch policy review success (RAWcooked) or failure (to TAR path).

-Each of the encoding scripts will run against these items after moved into their respective encoding paths.
-RAWcooked encoding functions with two scripts, the first encodes all items found in supply path and the second assesses the results of these encoding attempts.
+RAWcooked encoding functions with two scripts, the first encodes all items found in the RAWcooked encoding path and the second assesses the results of these encoding attempts.
 If an encoding fails, dpx_post_rawcook.sh will assess the error type (moving failed files to a killed/ folder), and create a new list which allows the RAWcooked first encoding script to try again with a different encoding formula (--check-padding).

 The TAR script wraps the files, verifies the wrap using 7zip and then generates and MD5 sum of the whole file.
 Both encoding scripts move successful encodings to the BFI's Digital Preservation Infrastructure (DPI) ingest path, and associated DPX sequence folders into a dpx_completed/ folder.

 The final script assesses the DPX sequences in dpx_completed/ folder by checking the DPI ingest logs for evidence of successful MKV/TAR ingest before deleting the DPX sequence.

 ### Dependencies